tmakatos/qemu/docs/devel/vfio-user.rst

 commands will be sent anyway so this situation does not pose a problem.
 The control stack will clean up accordingly.

-Parametrizing this behaviour by having the virtual device advertise a reasonable reconnect is deferred to a future version of the protocol.
+Parameterizing this behaviour by having the server advertise a reasonable reconnect is deferred to a future version of the protocol.

+Recovering state is implementation-specific.
+The protocol provides all the building blocks and does not enforce a particular mechanism:

+* Recovering state must be initiated by the client since it is the master in the vfio-user model.
+Interrupts/DMA may have to be reconfigured, unacknowledged requests may have to be re-submitted, etc.
+* The server may have to persistently store device state.

 Client Disconnection
 ^^^^^^^^^^^^^^^^^^^^